 Did you know that skin cancer is the most common cancer in the US?
 In fact, the number of Americans diagnosed with skin cancer is higher than the number diagnosed with all other cancers combined and the rates continue to rise.
-Research has shown that sun exposure is the number one modifiable risk factor for this potential deadly and disfiguring disease.
+Research has shown that sun exposure is the number one modifiable risk factor for this potentially deadly and disfiguring disease.
 Sun exposure also has been shown to cause premature skin wrinkling and aging.
-So it is no wonder that Americans are using sunscreen more frequently and in larger amounts than ever before.
-Sunscreen additives, also known as UV filters, are commonly added to moisturizing face and body lotions and lip sticks, so many of us are being exposed to sunscreen chemicals unintentionally and on a daily basis.
+So it is no wonder that Americans are using sunscreen to provide skin protection more frequently and in larger amounts than ever before.
+Sunscreen additives, also known as UV filters, are commonly added to moisturizing face and body lotions and lipsticks, so many of us are being exposed to sunscreen chemicals unintentionally and on a daily basis.

 But are these UV filters safe?
 Recent and emerging research has found that there is a reason for concern.
 UV filters, commonly used in sunscreen, have been found to cause allergic reactions and easily penetrate the skin and permeate into blood, urine, amniotic fluid, and breast milk.
 Once they are inside our bodies they can act as endocrine disruptors, chemicals that mimic our natural hormones, and potentially cause developmental problems, decreased sex hormone levels, lower sperm counts, and may even cause the very type of disease they are meant to protect us from, cancer.

 So what is the safest way to protect ourselves from the harmful effects of excessive sun exposure?
 This article will help you learn more about the dangers of sunscreen ingredients and the safest ways to protect yourself from the damaging effects of excess sun exposure.

 The FDA does not provide sufficient insurance of safety in consumer products